 So often, product teams consist of team members from different companies, who are brought together for a short amount of time to accomplish a goal.
 Given the interpersonal nature of product teamwork, setting the right expectations and working from the same set of values is essential.
 Ultimately, taking the time to mindfully shape a product team’s culture can have a significant effect on the fate of a product launch.

 When you first bring a product team together, call out the values that are important to the work and why.
 You’ll find that identifying the key values of your work process can yield beneficial results for both your product and your team.

 Here are Geneca’s key values of teamwork for an effective product launch:

 1. Collaboration: Set an expectation that all team members are expected to be equal contributors and to challenge ideas and not each other.
-Make sure you put processes and tools in place such as daily standups/scrums, on-line presence, text messaging and easy access to project artifacts that encourage collaboration.
+Make sure you put processes and tools in place in daily standups/scrums, online presence, text messaging and easy access to project artifacts that encourage collaboration.

 2. Ownership: In a collective ownership model, people are responsible for their part of the project and the entire team is responsible for the project success.
 If each person does their part, the project will be successful.
 To avoid challenges, team members must commit to deliver and agree to work together to keep the project on track.

 3. Visibility: Enabling each person’s work to be visible allows the team to build trust in each other.
 A team member’s reliability depends on how transparent they are about what they’ve taken responsibility for, and how well they handle it to completion without causing issues for the group.
 Some teams avoid visibility because they are uncomfortable with accountability, leading to negative opinions about members of the team.
 If visibility is important to you, be prepared to have some difficult discussions, if team members are not making their work visible or consistently missing commitments.